 FAQsHere are some common questions

-Who is Lutheran Bible Translators, and what does LBT do?
+What is Lutheran Bible Translators, and what does LBT do?

 Lutherans started LBT in 1964 to make God’s Word accessible to everyone—literate or not, educated or not—in the language of their hearts.
 In addition to written translations, we communicate Scripture audio-visually.
 We’re involved in Scripture Engagement and literacy programs.